 Email: Setting It Up & Using It - Safely!

-on your device, (downloads your messages to your device), or a combination of the two.
-If you choose a service such as Google, Yahoo, Microsoft, Apple, Vigin, Sky, AOL, or one of the many other webmail services, you can always use a mixture of both.
-Choosing an email service is not easy though, as every supplier, webmail page or app. and every client has something different to offer.
+on your device, or a combination of the two, you are spolit for choice.
+Most, if not all services offer webmail now, but even if you choose one of these, such as Google, Yahoo, Microsoft, Apple, Virgin, Sky, AOL, or one of the many other such services, you can still use a mixture of both.
+Email services are easy to sign up to, but who do you choose?
+Every supplier, webmail page or App. and every client has something different to offer.
 If you only want one account for personal use, it's probably not that important, but if you want to have several different email addresses for different purposes, or for business, then it gets a bit more complicated.

-Most services will let you add other email addresses other than the one you have with them, but they're not always as easy to use or access.
-For instance, Gmail is a very popular service and a good one at that, but if you add a second account, or several extra accounts with other providers, these will not be polled (checked and any email retrieved) anything like as often as your main Gmail account, so if you're waiting for an important email, it might not arrive when you need it, or even for several hours!
-Most email service reviews will not tell you this though - in fact, none that I have read do!
-In fact, most of the major email services suffer from at least one major drawback, especially webmail services, which is why it is important to do your homework before choosing one.
+Most clients and services will let you add other email addresses other than the one you have with them, but they're not always as easy to use or access.
+For instance, Gmail is one of, if not the most popular services and a good one at that, but if you add a second account, or several extra accounts with other providers, these will not be polled (checked and any email retrieved) anything like as often as your main Gmail account - and you can't make it do so - so if you're waiting for an important email, it might not arrive when you need it, for several hours, or maybe a day later!
+Most email service reviews will not tell you this about Gmail, or any other service, so how can you tell?
+In fact, none that I have read so far even cover this aspect of webmail services.

-page for more details if you use, or want to use these), they are not so easy to manage.
-For instance, on most webmail services, you can't select several emails just by clicking on one, pressing shift and then pressing your down arrow, as you can with most email clients.
+Also, on most webmail services, you can't select several emails just by clicking on one, pressing shift and then pressing your down arrow, as you can with most email clients.
 So, deleting several emails becomes a lot more of a chore.
 Sure, you can select all of the emails on a page by ticking the top (all page) box, but if you don't want the whole page, it's nowhere near as easy, meaning you have to click on each and every email tick box individually to select or de-select it!
 The same goes for moving emails to a folder.

 However, you don't have to use one of these commercial suppliers.
 I say 'commercial', as even though their email services are almost all 'free', they are there to make a profit and will try to sell you more of their services.
 You may also end up signing up for and getting more advertising in return for this service than you are happy with, so check what you are signing up for before you decide, as changing your email at a later date can be a major problem.
-Remember, you can't take an email address with you if you change supplier in the way that you can with a mobile telephone number and who want to have to email or contact all of their contacts and all of the companies they deal with to change to a new email address?
+Remember, you can't take an email address with you if you change supplier in the way that you can with a mobile telephone number and who wants to have to email or contact all of their contacts and all of the companies they deal with to change to a new email address?
 For this and many other reasons, you might want to choose to go it alone, whether for a personal account or for a business.

 Setting up your own email: